Logiqx/gpx-ideas/docs/extensions/gpx_ico/README.md

 The metadata can be summarised as follows:

 - The default icon style for individual `<ico:icon>` elements.
 - The size of the icons is optional, but can be stated explicitly.
-Although optional, icon size is probably to be recommended.
+Although optional, inclusion of icon size is recommended.
 - The anchor points / hotspots are specific to a group of icons.
 All images in the group essentially share the same anchor point.
 - The image format (PNG) has been explicitly stated, but more than one image format may be specified.